mwunsch/handlebars.scala/README.md

 The trait for a helper looks like this:

     trait Helper[Any] {
-      def apply(model: Binding[Any], options: HelperOptions[Any]): String
+      def apply(binding: Binding[Any], options: HelperOptions[Any]): String
     }

-+ `model` the model of the context the helper was called from.
++ `binding` the binding for the model in the context from which the helper was called.
 + `options` provides helper functions to interact with the context and evaluate the body of the helper, if present.

 You can define a new helper by extending the trait above, or you can use companion obejct apply method to define one on the fly:

     val fullNameHelper = Helper[Any] {
-      (model, options) =>
+      (binding, options) =>
         "%s %s".format(options.lookup("firstName").renderString, options.lookup("lastName").renderString)
     }

-If you know that the information you need is on `model`, you can do the same thing by accessing first and last name on the model directly.
+If you know that the information you need is on `binding`, you can do the same thing by accessing first and last name on the data directly.
 However, you will be responsible for casting model to the correct type.

     val fullNameHelper = Helper[Any] {
-      (model, options) =>
+      (binding, options) =>
-        val person = model.get.asInstanceOf[Person]
+        val person = binding.get.asInstanceOf[Person]
         "%s %s".format(person.firstName, person.lastName)
     }